RetroPie/pifba/readme.txt

 Additionally to quit with the joystick you can press SELECT+START.

-The joystick layout defaults to Saitek P380 button layout.
+The joystick layout defaults to XBMX 360 button layout.

 All controls are configurable by editing the "fba2x.cfg" file.
 If your joystick uses axis different than 0 and 1 you can change this in the fbax2.cfg file.